- Adobe programs are among the most pirated software tools given their high applicability and limited access as a free plan.

 Can I remove Adobe GC Invoker Utility?

-Yes, you can, but it will keep reappearing since it’s a process inherent to almost any Adobe programs.
+Yes, you can, but it will keep reappearing since it’s a process inherent to almost any Adobe program.
 And if you remove it, whatever Adobe program you have might become unusable.

 You can find the file in C:/Program Files (x86)/Common Files/Adobe AdobeGCClient.
 Many users simply deleted the file, but it reappeared.